Ocala Dog Bite Lawyer

-If the dog bite victim provoked the dog or acted in a careless or negligent manner, then, under the law, the dog bite victim’s monetary recovery could be reduced according to the victim’s percentage of fault.
+If the dog bite victim provoked the dog or acted in a careless or negligent manner, then, under the law, the dog bite victim’s monetary recovery, otherwise known as a dog bite payout, could be reduced according to the victim’s percentage of fault.
 If the dog bite victim was trespassing on the dog owner’s land, strict liability may not apply.

 When Negligence is a Factor